 I spent a lot of time authoring technical courses while involved with Critical Path Training.
 These were big courses too!

 After Critical Path Training, I continued writing courses for customers including Microsoft.
-Microsoft hired me numerous times to write courses for their Microsoft Learning site including 30+ modules across learning paths 5+ supporting self-paced learning for the MS-600 certification on topics like Microsoft 365 Fundamentals, Microsoft Identity, Microsoft Graph, Microsoft Teams, SharePoint Framework, and Office Add-ins.
+Microsoft hired me numerous times to write courses for their Microsoft Learning site including 30+ modules across learning paths 5+ supporting self-paced learning for the MS-600 exam on topics like Microsoft 365 Fundamentals , Microsoft Identity , Microsoft Graph , Microsoft Teams , SharePoint Framework , and Office Add-ins .

 I’m also the author of the Cloud Solution Provider (CSP) Program training course among many others.